my-carla/sumo/docs/web/docs/Tools/Trip.md

 ```

 !!! note
-    The actual number of departures may be lower if the road capacity is insufficient to accommodate that number of vehicles or if the network is not fully connected (in this case some of the generated trips will be invalid).
+    The actual number of departures may be lower if the road capacity is [insufficient to accommodate that number of vehicles](../Simulation/VehicleInsertion.md#delayed_departure) or if the network is not fully connected (in this case some of the generated trips will be invalid).

+## Insertion Distribution

+The number of inserted vehicles (if all trips are valid) is fixed for a given set of randomTrips option: `(end-begin)/period`.
+Randomness appears in the insertion pattern on any given edge.

+By default the departures of all vehicles are equally spaced in time.
+Since the inserted vehicle are spread randomly over the whole network, this comes out as a binomial distribution of inserted vehicles for each individual edge which gives a good approximation to the Poisson distribution if the network is large (and hence the insertion probability of each edge is small).

+By setting set option **--random-depart**, the (still fixed) number of departure times are drawn from a uniform distribution over `[begin, end]`.
+This leads to an exponential distribution of insertion time headways between vehicles on all edges (which is the headway pattern of the Poisson distribution).
+Hence, this is useful to have a more varied insertion time pattern for small networks.

 ## Validated routes and trips